-Spare/Extra vehicles/equipment -
+Spare vehicles/equipment

-Upon recommendation by the appropriate department manager, the number of "spare" or extra vehicles/equipment will be based on the benefit they provide versus the cost of their maintenance.
+Upon recommendation by the appropriate department manager, the number of spare vehicles/equipment will be based on the benefit they provide versus the cost of their maintenance.
 Retaining vehicles/equipment as spares must be approved by the General Manager.
-"Spare" or extra vehicles/equipment provide back-ups while repairs are being made or for seasonal workers, as necessary.
-The District should maintain no more than two (2) spare vehicles at any one time.
-Approved spare vehicles are not eligible for replacement.
-Unless otherwise approved, all replaced vehicles/equipment must be disposed of according to the District's "Disposition of Surplus Assets Policy", within a 12 month timeline of being replaced.
-The Finance Division will do an annual (spring quarter) inventory of approved spare vehicles to ensure compliance with this section.
+Spare vehicles/equipment provide back-ups while repairs are being made or for seasonal workers, as necessary.
+Unless otherwise approved, all replaced vehicles/equipment must be disposed of according to the District's "Disposition of Surplus Assets Policy", within a 12-month timeline of being replaced.